zmike/zmike.github.io/_posts/2021-10-04-a-brief-respite.md

 * return handle IDs to the `u_idalloc` pool once they are destroyed and the image is no longer in use

 This creates a cycle where a handle ID is allocated, an image is bound to that slot in the descriptor array, the image can be unbound, the handle ID is deleted, and then finally the ID is recycled, all while only binding and updating a single descriptor set as draws continue.

+## Shader Access
+Now that the images are accessible to the GPU in the bindless descriptor array, shaders will have to be updated to read them.